Senior Leadership Team

 Originally from Peshawar, Pakistan, Wasim holds a B.S. from Peshawar University of Pakistan and an M.B.A. from St. Peter’s University.
 He also has Non-profit Management Certification from New York University.
 He speaks English, Pashto, and Urdu.

-VP, Global Affairs and Partnerships
+VP, Global Programs

 RAJENDRA MULMI

-Regional Director, Asia
+Regional Director, Africa

 Rajendra first joined Search in 2006 as the Youth Program Coordinator in Nepal.
 He went on to become the Director of Programs and then the Country Director in Nepal.
 Until recently, he served as Country Director of Search’s program in Nigeria.
 Prior to Search, Rajendra founded and led two of Nepal’s pioneer youth organizations, Youth Initiative and the Association of Youth Organizations in Nepal (AYON).